Secret Avengers: Volume 1

 During one battle the team gets killed, but Black Widow is able to teleport back in time.
 In order to save her team, but not disrupt the time continuum, she teleports back 44 years and creates the technology needed to stop the lasers that kill her team without them realizing she saved them.

-Max Fury and the Shadow Council form their incarnation of the Masters of Evil where its membership consists of Princess Python II, Vengeance II, and Whiplash IV.
+Max Fury and the Shadow Council form a new incarnation of the Masters of Evil, consisting of Princess Python, Vengeance, and Whiplash.
 The Secret Avengers discover them during a mission run by Captain America, who is testing Hawkeye's leadership skills before making him the new team leader.

 Giant-Man, Captain Britain, and the original Human Torch join the Secret Avengers with investigating a new threat called the Descendants, an army of synthezoids.
 During the battle it seems that Ant-Man is killed and Torch is severely damaged, but Agent Venom rescues the team.
 Ant-Man reappears uninjured.

 The team then crosses over into the Avengers vs. X-Men event.
 They attempt to intercept the Phoenix Force, but fail to stop it, even with Thor's help.
-They land in Kree home world Hala, but Protector and Carol Danvers are subdued by the Kree Hive-mind, which is being manipulated into inviting the Phoenix Force, which is heading for Hala since Mar-Vell adsorbed some of the force during a reincarnation ceremony.
-Vision is able to break the control and Mar-Vell sacrifices himself into the Phoenix, then it spares Hala.
+They land in the Kree home world Hala, but Protector and Carol Danvers are subdued by the Kree Hive-mind, which is being manipulated into inviting the Phoenix Force, which is heading for Hala.
+Vision is able to break the control and Mar-Vell sacrifices himself to stop the Phoenix, which spares Hala.

 The Masters of Evil realize John Steele is a double agent, but are able to keep the mystic crowns and even steal the third from Taskmaster, then unleash an evil force called The Abyss on Bagalia, that controls the minds of the Masters and the Avengers.
 Venom and Ant-Man were immune and are able to separate the three crowns.
-Black Widow suspects that Ant-Man is a LMD, since he wasn't affected by The Abyss, but her suspicions are dismissed by Hawkeye due to Grady's heroic actions, causing her to quit in protest.
+Black Widow suspects that Ant-Man is a LMD, since he was not affected by The Abyss, but her suspicions are dismissed by Hawkeye due to Grady's heroic actions, causing her to quit in protest.

 The Descendants (with the addition of the Human Torch who was reprogrammed to serve them) launched a massive attack on the main cities of the world, starting an invasion to take it and launched a nano-mist, which slowly started turning every human into Descendants.
 The Secret Avengers fought them, and Human Torch {who Captain Britain made come into his senses} managed to destroy the Orb of Necromancy, which killed every single one of the Descendants of the High-Breed and eliminated the nano-mist from any human.
 Before dying, the Father told Captain Britain he still felt the presence of another Descendant who didn't die.
 In the aftermath, the Secret Avengers reunited with Captain America to tell him what happened.
 Time later, Hawkeye decided to disassemble the unit.